-Surviving WWII, the line was in bad condition by the 1950s, and Butler’s death in 1957, nearly spelt the end of the railway for the second time?
-However, a small group of enthusiasts, inspired by the actions of those at the Talyllyn & Ffestiniog railway’s, formed the Candlebridge Tramway Association intending to keep the railway open.
-Following a protracted legal dispute over ownership of the Tramway that dated back to Merryweather, the Association finally established possession of the Company in 1965.
+Surviving the second war, both the mill & railway were in an appalling condition, and Butler’s death in 1957, nearly spelt the end of the railway for the second time.
+However, a small group of enthusiasts, inspired by the actions of those at the Talyllyn & Ffestiniog railway’s, formed the Candlebridge Tramway Trust, intending to save the Tramway Company.
+Following a protracted legal dispute over ownership of the Mill & Tramway that dated back to Merryweather, the Trust finally established possession of the Company in 1965.
 The partnership between the Company & Trust is subtle, yet workable and has enabled the Company to reopen the Tramway to Buckleberry as a passenger-carrying railway.

-In the late 1970s, the Association began to attract the attention of local authorities, who were promoting “year-round” tourism in the south of the county and wanted to include support for the Tramway.
-Funding was made available for the building of more rolling-stock, the Association grasped the opportunity, and by 1988 the Tramway was maintaining a two-train summer schedule with the first of the new carriages.
+In the early 1980s, the Company began to attract the attention of local authorities, who were promoting “year-round” tourism in the county and wanted to include support for the Tramway.
+Funding was made available to assist the Trust, and by 1988 the Company was maintaining a full summer timetable.